 - Coconut milk: Use the thick part!
 If you only have runny coconut milk, you might reduce the amount of water that goes in, or the soup will be too watery.

-Step 1 – Pick the nettles – Haha ok, this step is a bit more involved than the others.
+Step 1 – Pick the stinging nettles – Haha ok, this step is a bit more involved than the others.
 But instead of diving into explaining this process (because we’re here for soup), I encourage any nettle-newbies to read this article which explains the harvesting process very well.

 Step 2 – Wash the nettles by agitating them vigorously in a large volume of cold water.
 A sink or large bowl works great.
 All the little bugs or bits of dirt should sink to the bottom.
 (Keep your gloves on for this part.)

-Step 3 – Blanch the nettles by cooking them in boiling water for about 90 seconds, and then plunging them into very cold water to stop the cooking.
+Step 3 – Blanch the nettles by cooking them in boiling water for about 90 seconds, and then plunge them into very cold water to stop the cooking.
 At this point, the stinging nettles won’t sting anymore and you can do away with the gloves.

 Step 4 – Heat a medium-sized pot over medium heat and add the butter (or oil).

 Step 6 – While the onion mixture sweats, chop your potato into whatever size you like.
 I tend to end up with scrabble-tile-sized pieces, but you can go finer if you prefer.
-Add the potato to the onions.
+Add the potato to the pot.

 Step 10 – Finally, add the coconut milk to the soup.
 Adjust the consistency with extra water if needed, and check for seasoning.
 It should be spot on, but if you need a hint more salt, now’s the time to add it.
 If you find that it’s too salty (whoops), you can add more coconut milk to tone it down.

 Step 11 – Serve in your favourite bowls and enjoy!
+Add a few cracks of black pepper if you fancy!

 What goes well with this Nettle Soup?